 To understand how multi-axis treadmills aid in the rehabilitation process, it is crucial to comprehend the nature of common soccer injuries.
 One of the most frequently met injuries is a damaged anterior cruciate ligament (ACL), necessitating ACLR.
 This ligament in the knee joint provides rotational stability and prevents the tibia from sliding out in front of the femur.
 An ACL injury can be a career-ending event if not properly treated and rehabilitated.

-A lire aussi : How Does Sensory Deprivation Therapy Aid in Concentration for Esports Players?
+A voir aussi : How Does Sensory Deprivation Therapy Aid in Concentration for Esports Players?

 During the healing phase, it is pivotal for a player to regain their strength, particularly in the muscles around the knee.
 Exercises targeting quads and hamstrings are often included in the rehab program.
 The challenge, however, lies in restoring the player’s speed and agility – vital aspects of a soccer player’s performance on the field.